OscarMunozHidalgo/RaspberryDNS/README.md

 To make Raspberry Pi IP static, first we need to access the *router's administration interface*, you can do this by entering its IP address in a browser, usually it is 192.168.1.1, although more information might be available in the backside, under the router or in its manuals.

-Once the router's IP is known and you have access to its web interface, the
+Once the router's IP is known and you have accessed its web interface, in this case it is located at *Advanced > Network > DHCP Server > Address Reservation*, when located, we select the Raspberry Pi and choose the IP it will be asigned next time it connects to the router.

+Añadir Imagen

 ## Bibliography
 [1]: https://www.youtube.com/watch?v=sq5S1MM2Pmo